 The standard format of an internet meme, in the captioned-image sense, is a picture that signifies a feeling labeled in a way with which people will grasp.
 Maybe they recognize where the image is from, perhaps it’s just amusing or evocative.
 Either way, it now means something new.

 Some memes stay in circulation for years, while for others, diminishing returns set in almost immediately.
 The extremely online members of the audience will likely scoff at anything even slightly out of date, but that doesn’t mean those posts are worthless.
 Some topics spin off one meme after another, year after year.
 And when I say “some topics,” I mean Spongebob SquarePants.
 That show must have come along at just the right time.
 But that’s another article entirely.

-Making variations on these widely shared images has become easier over the years — for this article, I’ve used the meme generator on Imgflip to pair text with common meme template formats.
+Making variations on these widely shared images has become easier over the years — for this article, I’ve used a meme generator to pair text with common meme template formats.
 There’s nothing stopping you from taking a similar approach.

 Using a meme as content for marketing is a natural next step once you’ve learned to generate these posts.
 After all, your goal as a content marketer is to draw eyes to your brand and get attention.
 Speaking the lingua franca of the internet seems perfect.
 So begins the marriage of meme and marketing into meme marketing.

 As an introduction to using memes for marketers, you can go back and check out our favorite SEO memes for inspiration.
 The mere fact that there are captioned images about search engine optimization shows the wide variety of topics you can discuss in meme form.

 5 Tips for Creating Your Own Content Memes

 OK!
 Are you ready to start using memes in your content strategy?
 Don’t answer right away!
 It’s a little more complicated than it seems.